rasifr/spock/docs/functions/spock-node-add-interface.md

     INTERFACE_NAME
         The interface name to add to the node.
 The interface created by default matches the node name, add a new interface with a unique name.
 Example: n1_2
     DSN
         The additional connection string to the node.
 The user in this string should equal the OS user.
 This connection string should be reachable from outside and match the one used later in the sub-create command.
-Example: host=10.1.2.5 port= 5432 user=pgedge dbname=demo
+Example: host=10.1.2.5 port= 5432 user=rocky dbname=demo
     DB
         The name of the database.
 Example: demo